melmel27/comakery/README.md

 ## Wallet Account Address Managers

+When the token smart contract is deployed the contract is configured with a treasury reserve admin that receives all of the initial tokens for the smart contract.
 The wallet account address holding all of the initially issued tokens should not have any admin roles associated with them.

 The transfer admin role may have some tokens in it for hot wallet administration.
 It is probably safer for the transfer admin and hot wallets to be separate human administrators - especially if multi-signature wallets are not used for the Hot Wallet or Transfer Admin roles.